 However, in cases when the used term forms a conjunctive clause or introductory clause, ‘whether’ can be replaced with ‘regardless if.’

-The term is often confused with ‘weather’ as the two words are homophones.
+The term is confused with ‘weather’ as the two words are homophones.
 This means that even though they have similar pronunciations, their spelling and meaning are different.

 ‘Whether’ is mostly used in indirect speech.